-Nestled among the high volcanic peaks of southern Chile, generally referred to as Patagonia, lies a heavily forested region known as the “Andean Corridor of Lakes”.
-This vastly undeveloped region of Chile is by far the most stunning landscape you could ever imagine.
-Containing hundreds of pristine glacial lakes and thousands of kilometers of wild rivers, the heart of which is the Futaleufu River, home of the "Greatest Whitewater on Earth".
+Nestled among the high volcanic peaks of southern Chile, generally referred to as Northern Patagonia, lies a heavily forested region known as the “Andean Corridor of Lakes”.
+This vastly undeveloped region of Chile is by far the most stunning landscape you could imagine.
+This jaw-dropping landscape contains hundreds of pristine glacial lakes and thousands of kilometers of wild rivers; the heart of which is the Futaleufu River, home of the "Greatest Whitewater on Earth".

 " Flying over the headwaters of the Futaleufu on Expediciones Chile 's direct flight"

 Geographically speaking, Patagonia is primarily located in Argentina between the Andes and the Atlantic Ocean.
 At the extreme southern end of Chile, however, the border jogs eastward to reach the Atlantic Ocean thus becoming part of Patagonia.
-Patagón means "big feet," referring to the Tehuelche Indians who, when first seen by Fernando de Magallanes, in 1520, were wearing raw leather footwear rapped around their feet, which left big footprints where they walked.
+Patagón means "big feet," referring to the Tehuelche Indians who, when first seen by Fernando de Magallanes, in 1520, were wearing raw leather footwear wrapped around their feet, which left big footprints where they walked.
 Thus, Patagonia is the place of the people with big feet.
 The regional governments in both Chile and Argentina are embracing the name Patagonia as a collective name for this southern region.
 The idea is to assist both countries in the development of tourism within this sparsely populated and rarely traveled area.
-For maps of this region of the world, go to: Patagonia Maps.

 " One of the most beautiful drives in Chile.
-From the Ocean to the border"
+From the Pacific Ocean to the border with Argentina"

 Some 760 miles wider than Chile at its widest point, Argentina is some 500 miles shorter north to south.
-The country's square mileage is three and a half times that of Chile's and its population is almost two and one third times larger (33,533,256).
+The country's square mileage is three and a half times that of Chile's and its population is almost two and one third times larger (43,533,256).
 Buenos Aires, the capital city, is home to 9% of the population.
 Like Chile, Argentina has a democratic form of government.
-The current president is Nestor Kirchner of the Peron party, at least for this week.
+The current president is Mauricio Macri, the opposition of the Peron party.
 Some of our fly fishing and kayak safari trips venture into Argentina.